hpwn/elora-chat/README.md

 ### Which mode am I in?

 Run `make configz` to dump the redacted runtime configuration from `/configz`.
-The `ingest.driver` field shows whether the process is using the bundled `chatdownloader` client or tailing gnasty's SQLite output.
+The `ingest.driver` field confirms gnasty-chat is powering the shared SQLite handoff.
 See [docs/runbook.md](docs/runbook.md) for topology diagrams, troubleshooting tips, and end-to-end bring-up steps.

 ## gnasty + SQLite (default topology)

 The Docker compose stack launches [gnasty](https://github.com/hpwn/gnasty) alongside the API and both containers mount the same volume at `${ELORA_DATA_DIR:-/data}`.
-With `ELORA_INGEST_DRIVER=gnasty` (the default) the backend tails gnasty's SQLite writes instead of spawning chatdownloader.
+The backend tails gnasty's SQLite writes and republishes them over WebSocket without spawning any in-process harvesters.

 Key environment variables to review after copying `.env.example`: